Ladakh clash: Family planned to get him married in next vacation, but destiny had other plans

 "He came home on leave a few months back and talks were on for his marriage," she said.
 Subhas, a marginal farmer in Belgoria village in Mohammedbazar police station area in Birbhum district, raised his children amid poverty.

-Rajesh was among the 20 Indian Army personnel killed in the fierce clash with Chinese troops in the Galwan Valley on Monday night, the biggest military confrontation in over five decades that has significantly escalated the already volatile border standoff in the region.
+Rajesh was among the 20 Indian Army personnel killed in a fierce clash with Chinese troops in the Galwan Valley on Monday night, the biggest military confrontation in over five decades that significantly escalated the already volatile border standoff in the region..

 - READ MORE ON: